Western or conventional medicine and precision medicine are two approaches doctors use to treat disease. They work in different ways.

 - Learn your disease risk.
 Testing your genes can reveal which conditions run in your family and how likely you are to get them.

 - Prevent disease.
 Once you know you carry a certain gene, you may be able to make lifestyle changes or get medical treatment so you don’t get sick.
 For example, women who carry the BRCA1 or BRCA2 gene mutation are at higher risk for breast cancer.
-To lower their risk, they may choose to have surgery to remove a breast, called a mastectomy.
+To lower their risk, they may choose to have surgery to remove both breasts, called a mastectomy.

 - Find disease.
 If you know you're at risk for a certain disease, you can get tested for it.
 The earlier you find diseases like cancer, the easier they are to treat.